 - Utility bill

 We are required to provide a response to a request as soon as possible and at the latest, within one month of receiving the request.
 Where requests are complex or numerous, the Council is allowed to extend this by an additional two months.

 You also have the right to access images of yourself recorded on Closed Circuit Television (CCTV) systems controlled by the Council.

 Subject to any exemptions that might apply, if we hold it, we can provide a copy of CCTV footage that contains images of you.

-Requests for CCTV images are generally dealt with in the same way as other subject access requests.
-A written request must therefore be made, using the contact details provided above.
+Requests for CCTV images are generally dealt with in the same way as other subject access requests, using the contact details provided above.

 We need the following information from you to enable us to search for any images we hold: